-The Hinchley Wood School Sustainability Group (HWSSG) is a student led group whose key focus is to encourage the whole school community to be a more environmentally friendly organisation.
+The Hinchley Wood School Sustainability Group (HWSSG) is a student led group whose key focus is to encourage the whole school community to be more environmentally friendly.

-Its aim is for all students to be more aware of the impact their actions, and those around them, have on the planet; what we can do as individuals and as a school team to reduce damage to the environment; and improve the school and the local community.
+The aim for the HWSSG is for all students to be more aware of the impact their actions, and those around them, have on the planet; what we can do as individuals and as a school team to reduce damage to the environment; and how we can all improve the school and the local community.

 - Throughout the school, we encourage recycling, re-using items and reducing waste.

-- In corridors and classrooms there are recycling litter bins for items such as paper, plastic bottles, paper and glass.
+- In classrooms there are recycling bins for items such as paper and plastic bottles.

-- We are currently collecting two litre plastic drinks bottles and plan to build a greenhouse for the school’s growing projects.
+- We have collected two litre plastic drinks bottles and plan to build a greenhouse for the school’s growing projects.

-- The playground contains a clothes recycling bin which allows students and their families to both recycle clothes, whilst at the same time raising funds for sustainability projects in school.
+- We hosted a clothes recycling bin which allowed students and their families to both recycle clothes, whilst at the same time raising funds for sustainability projects in school.

-- Years 7 and 8 take part in annual enrichment days that focus on recycled clothing for fashion design and environmental sustainability - even the school blazers are manufactured from recycled plastic bottles!
+- Years 7 and 8 take part in annual enrichment days that focus on recycled clothing for fashion design and environmental sustainability - even our school blazers are manufactured from recycled plastic bottles!

 - encourage all school community members to turn off lights in empty rooms;